acforrester/FreedomData/README.md

 ## About

-`FreedomData` is a data package that contains measures of economic freedom for across countries and the U.S. states from three sources:
+`FreedomData` is a data package that contains measures of economic freedom for countries and the U.S. states from three sources:

 1. [Economic Freedom of the World (EFW)](www.fraserinstitute.org/economic-freedom/dataset)